Bereky/youtube-downloader/README.md

 # Youtube Downloader

-This site allows you to convert & download video from YouTube with 1080p, 720p and 360p quality.
+Convert & download video from YouTube with 1080p, 720p and 360p quality.

 ## Demo